WildMosquit0/Mosquito_Supermodel/README.md

 ## ⚙️ Configuration

-All processing is driven by YAML config files in the `configs/` folder:
+All operations are driven by YAML files in the `configs/` folder:

-- `infer.yaml`: controls model weights, input path, and slicing
+- `infer.yaml`: defines model weights, paths, task type, and slicing
-- `analyze.yaml`: defines behavioral analysis rules
+- `analyze.yaml`: defines analysis logic, visualization options, and metrics

 ---